 Orchestra (Salzburg), the Warsaw Philharmonic Orchestra and the Hamburg Philharmonic

-Orchestra and worked under such conductors as Simone Young, Michael Schønwandt, Stefan
+Orchestra and has sung under conductors such as Simone Young, Michael Schønwandt,

-Lano, Peter Schneider, Vince Mendoza, Alessandro De Marchi, Stefan Soltesz, Dan Ettinger
+Stefan Lano, Peter Schneider, Vince Mendoza, Alessandro De Marchi, Stefan Soltesz,